onera/paradigm/doc/sphinx/source/user_manual/struct/pmn.rst

 If a **Part Mesh Nodal** is constructed from a soup of mixed-type elements, the indirection from the sections to the original soup is stored in the data structure (*parent_num*).

-The structure can also store group information and the inter-partition communication graph (**Part Comm Graph**) for each geometry kind.
+The structure can also store group information and the inter-partition communication graph (:ref:`Part Comm Graph <part_comm_graph>`) for each geometry kind as well as for the vertices.

 API